-The Williams Fork Formation is composed of low-permeability, discontinuous, interbedded fluvio-deltaic sandstones and shales.
-These sandstones vary in clay content; the cleaner sandstones (less clay) in the lower two-thirds of the formation are the main targets for hydrofracturing and natural gas production.
-Sandstones in the upper one-third of the Williams Fork are not production targets because of their higher water content, which lowers the relative permeability of the gas phase and causes water production to be excessive compared to the amount of gas that can be produced.
-Despite improvements in hydrofracturing technology, formation properties greatly inhibit fluid migration beyond the extent of the hydrofractures.
-Wells near the Rulison site are being spaced relatively close (on 10-acre centers), about 400 ft north and south and about 1320 ft east and west of adjacent wells.
-The east-west trend of natural fractures in the Williams Fork causes the hydrofracturing and drainage patterns to be elongated in that direction (DOE 2013).
-A more detailed description of the hydrofracturing and drainage patterns at the Rulison site is provided in the Modeling of Flow and Transport Induced by Gas Production Wells near the Project Rulison Site, Piceance Basin, Colorado (DOE 2013).
+The Williams Fork Formation is composed of low-permeability, discontinuous, interbedded fluviodeltaic sandstones and shales.
+These sandstones vary in clay content; the cleaner sandstones (less clay) in the lower two-thirds of the formation are the main targets for hydraulic fracturing and natural gas production.
+Sandstones in the upper one-third of the Williams Fork Formation are not production targets because of their higher water content, which lowers the relative permeability of the gas phase and causes water production to be excessive compared to the amount of gas that can be produced.
+Despite improvements in hydraulic fracturing technology, formation properties greatly inhibit fluid migration beyond the extent of the induced fractures.
+Wells near the Rulison site are being spaced on 10-acre centers, about 400 ft north and south and about 1320 ft east and west of adjacent wells.
+The east-west trend of natural fractures in the Williams Fork Formation causes the hydraulic fractures and drainage patterns to be elongated in that direction (DOE 2013).
+A more detailed description of the hydraulic fracturing and drainage patterns at the Rulison site is provided in the Modeling of Flow and Transport Induced by Gas Production Wells near the Project Rulison Site, Piceance Basin, Colorado (DOE 2013).